CadGoose/Log4ShellChecker-Burpsuite-Extention/README.md

-# Burp Suite Extension for CVE and Log4j Checking
+# Enhanced CVE and Log4j Checker
 By @CadGoose

 ## Overview
-This Burp Suite extension is designed to check for specific CVEs and Log4j-related vulnerabilities in HTTP, HTTPS, and WebSocket responses during passive and active scans.
-The current implementation focuses on detecting CVE-2021-44228 (Log4Shell) and other Log4j-related vulnerabilities.
+The **Enhanced CVE and Log4j Checker** is a Burp Suite extension designed to identify specific CVEs and Log4j-related vulnerabilities in HTTP, HTTPS, and WebSocket responses.
+This extension performs both passive and active scans, provides detailed issue reports, and allows users to export vulnerability data for further analysis.

 ## Features
 - **Passive Scan**: Automatically scans HTTP, HTTPS, and WebSocket responses for specific CVEs and Log4j patterns.
-- **Active Scan**: Injects payloads into HTTP requests and analyzes responses to detect vulnerability exploitation.
+- **Active Scan**: Injects payloads into HTTP requests and analyzes responses to detect exploit attempts.
 - **Custom Alerts**: Provides detailed issue reports when potential vulnerabilities are detected.
+- **Logging**: Maintains a log of detected vulnerabilities with timestamps.
+- **Exportable Reports**: Users can export detected issues to a JSON file for easy sharing and integration with other tools.
+- **User Interface**: Includes a custom UI panel in Burp Suite for managing the extension and exporting reports.

 ## Prerequisites
 - **Burp Suite**: Professional or Community Edition